 Friendly cats MUST be kept indoors for the next 7-10 days where they can stay clean, dry and heal quietly from surgery.
 Incision sites must stay dry: No baths, laying in the skin/tub, or laying in wet grass/snow during this period.

 Female cats may develop a suture site reaction- a lump at the surgery site.
 This is caused by a slight reaction to the stitches.
-It will go away on its own as the sutures dissolve but please call us if you have concerns please call our clinic for a re-check appointment, leave a message on line 1.
+It will go away on its own as the sutures dissolve but please call us if you have concerns please call our clinic for a re-check appointment, leave a message.
 Male cats have no sutures but should be monitored for swelling and discharge.

 A small green tattoo has been placed on your female cat’s abdomen.
 If your cat should ever become stray, lost, impounded or taken into rescue, an animal welfare professional or veterinarian will know your animal is spayed.